 Toyota Prius Interior

 - "Hard plastic dominates.
-Many of the interior panels give off the impression that this car was built to a price." -- Consumer Guide
+Many of the interior panels give off the impression that this car was built to a price." -- Consumer Guide (2013)

 - "Cabin ergonomics and the displays that monitor the activities of the Hybrid Synergy Drive system are top-notch." -- Automobile Magazine (2010)

 - "With the Prius, Toyota made a number of good choices on both materials and eye-pleasing color combinations." -- Cars.com (2010)

 - "Legroom and foot space are ample.
 Headroom is good, too, though the very tall might wish for a bit more.
-The seat isn't wide enough to accommodate three adults for any length of time." -- Consumer Guide
+The seat isn't wide enough to accommodate three adults for any length of time." -- Consumer Guide (2013)

 - "Even with the base model's fabric seats, there's plenty of cushioning on the bottom and plenty of support for the back." -- Cars.com (2010)

-- "On the Prius II, audio and climate controls are logically arranged, if just out of easy reach for some drivers." -- Consumer Guide
+- "On the Prius II, audio and climate controls are logically arranged, if just out of easy reach for some drivers." -- Consumer Guide (2013)

 - "Digital gauges themselves, though, were nearly unreadable if you're wearing sunglasses, and still hard to read without them.
 No excuse for high-tech Prius being behind the curve." -- USA Today (2010)

 - "Prius offers hatchback versatility with 60/40 split-folding rear seat backs, but be wary of the sloping glass roof panel when loading tall items.
 There's a large underfloor bin at the rear of the cargo area that can hold the roll-up cargo cover when it's removed.
-Cabin storage is plentiful, and includes a large bin under the raised center console, upper and lower gloveboxes, and a two-tiered console box." -- Consumer Guide
+Cabin storage is plentiful, and includes a large bin under the raised center console, upper and lower gloveboxes, and a two-tiered console box." -- Consumer Guide (2013)

 Next Steps: Toyota Prius

-- See what others paid for the 2013 Toyota Prius
+- See what others paid for the 2015 Toyota Prius

 - See Affordable Compact Cars rankings